Texas DWI Legal Limit.

 - Police also tell the driver that if he or she refuses, police will get a warrant to draw blood.

-One important note on CA. The blood vials used for blood draws are laced with sodium fluoride (NaF).
+One important note on CA. The blood vials in DWI cases contain sodium fluoride (NaF).
 The scientific literature states that sodium fluoride prevents CA from creating alcohol in blood vials.
 But sometimes the vials are defective.
 Or, the nurse does not properly mix the blood with the sodium fluoride in the vial after the blood draw.
 At any rate, these are known issues.
 And the defense must explore them before trial.

 Texas uses the Intoxilyzer 9000 for breath testing.
 It requires the driver to blow into a tube.
 The machine then takes this sample and looks for alcohol molecules.
 To do this, the machine uses infrared technology.